-One interesting find that the team were collecting for a month without knowing what it was, is a 12 calibre shotgun bullet case!
+One interesting find, that the team were collecting for a month without knowing what it was, is a 12 caliber shotgun bullet case!
 They were, and still are, being found frequently in the vegetation close to one of the sites and are rarely found washed up by the sea.
 It is thought their origin is from hunters shooting birds in the area.
 So far, we have collected 303 of them.

 The most frequently found items are plastics and cigarette butts, these are also the two items which have the potential to cause the most damage to the environment and wildlife.
 Marine mammals, sea turtles and other animals often confuse plastic for their prey.
 It is an all too common occurrence that cetaceans die from starvation due to their stomach being full of ingested plastics.

 Cigarettes also pose a threat to wildlife.
 We are collecting cigarette butts, which include the filter designed to absorb the chemicals humans don’t want to consume.
 These harmful chemicals can be found within the filter and can leach out into the surrounding environment, such as the sea and beaches, within an hour of contact.